 An 18-year Harvard study of nearly 30,000 health professionals determined that risk of prostate cancer was reduced by 20 percent for men who ejaculated 21 times a month, compared to men who ejaculated four to seven times a month.

-A similar Australian study found the risk was reduced by 36 percent when men ejaculated seven times a week.
+A similar Australian study found the risk was reduced by

 Prostate cancer is the second most common kind of cancer men get.
 Skin cancer is the most common cancer.
 In the United States, one in seven men will get prostate cancer at some point in their life.